Svanzi/Tennis-Shot-Recognition/README.md

 ### Tennis video

 Firstly it is required to have a video of a tennis rally.
-It is possible to download it from youtube with a video converter
+It is possible to download it from youtube with a video converter.

 ### Body keypoints